 Assuming you want to dodge the annual fees and your home bank isn’t offering a no-fee secured version of one of their cards, I’d pick up the Home Trust Secured Visa in a heartbeat.

-The Neo Secured Card is, at least to my eye, identical to its non-secured cousin.
+The Neo Secured Credit card is, at least to my eye, identical to its non-secured cousin.
 While there are no insurance coverage or perks to speak of, there is a partner-based cash back rewards system, and the minimum rate of cash back you can earn on any transaction is 0.5%.

 Neo boasts that the “average” cash back with their partners is 5%, though if you don’t want to buy goods or services at their specific partners, this does you little good.
 Still, it’s at least a straightforward rewards program.